Kandyan law: Kandyan Marriage and Divorce Act

 The Kandyan Marriage and Divorce Act, is the current legal framework which governs Kandyan weddings.
 It recognizes both Binna and Diga marriages registered under this Act or the Marriage Registration Ordinance.
 Marriages that are not solemnized or registered are not subjected.
 The act gives provisions for divorce.

-Polygamy
+Polygyny

 Kandyan law, traditionally provided for polygamy.
 Kandyan kings had multiple queens and concubines, maintaining a large harem which consisted of the royal concubines known as Randoli and the commoner concubines known as the Yakadadoli.

 Polyandry

 Polyandry, was practiced in Sri Lanka until it was last banned by the British in 1859 in Kandyan provinces.
 The practice known as eka-ge-kema meaning eating in one house, provided for a wife to have several husbands from the same family.
 In most cases these husbands would be brothers.
 The practice predates the Kandyan era and was even common among Royalty as King Vijayabahu VII of Kotte had cohabited his first wife Anula Kahatuda with his brother Sri Rajasinghe.